katrin-berkenbusch/flui/README.md

 After a few moments, you should see the application start up and begin processing any existing FastQ files.

-## Navigating the Application
+## Navigating the application

 Once you have started the application, you can navigate using the arrow keys and tab keys.
 Detailed help is available inside the `flui` application.
 Simply press the “h” button after starting the application.
 You can also read it here: [help](src/flui/help.md).

-## Saving Results
+## Saving results

 Flui saves the results of the analysis to both a CSV and a JSON file when it exits.
 It saves the current state of the analysis, including the scores and the reads.
-Note that this is saved *even if the analysis is incomplete*.
+Note, that this state is saved *even if the analysis is incomplete*.
 The files are saving in the current folder with date and time suffixes to prevent overwriting any existing files.

 > :point_right: to avoid saving these files, start Flui with the `--no-dump` option.